The Live-In Kitchen

 • Facebook

-These Peanut Butter Oatmeal Energy Bites are the perfect healthy snack to satisfy your sweet tooth!
-They’re made with oats, crisp rice cereal, flax, oat bran, peanut butter, and honey for the perfect sweet/salty/crunchy treat!
+Peanut Butter Oatmeal Energy Balls are the perfect healthy snack to satisfy your sweet tooth!
+Made with wholesome, high protein ingredients like peanut butter, oats, and flaxseed, they can easily be made vegan and gluten-free.

 Jump to Recipe